My Top tip:

 UK Chief Medical Officers and NICE guidelines now encourage all pregnant women to take Vitamin D throughout their entire pregnancy as supplementing with 10 micrograms of vitamin D daily helps the baby’s intestines to adequately absorb calcium and phosphate.

-6 Although your baby is still very small you may be surprised at the need to pee more often (now and throughout.)
-Right now your baby is low in your pelvis, below your belly button, so s/he puts pressure on your bladder from an early stage.
-Don’t worry this is normal unless you have additional symptoms such as burning, stinging, a change in urine colour or smell.
-Let your midwife know if you are experiencing any of these symptoms and she will send off an MSU (mid-stream urine specimen) for laboratory testing.
+Although your baby is still very small you may be surprised at the need to pee more often (now and throughout.)
+Right now your baby is low in your pelvis, below your belly button, so they put pressure on your bladder from an early stage. this is usually normal unless you have additional symptoms such as burning, stinging, a change in urine colour or smell.
+Let your midwife or GP know if you are experiencing any of these symptoms and she will send off an MSU (mid-stream urine specimen) for laboratory testing.

-7 You may find you get sore and uncomfortable boobs, particularly around the nipples, with some women experiencing shooting pains.
+You may find you get sore and uncomfortable boobs, particularly around the nipples, with some women experiencing shooting pains.
 Your daily shower may even feel unbearable.
 This is related to a surge of oestrogen and an important hormone known as HCG (human chorionic gonadotropin) which is also responsible for maintaining your pregnancy and is the hormone detected in pregnancy tests.
 Whilst your boobs will continue to change as your pregnancy progresses, and again after birth, ill-fitting bras will press uncomfortably on your sensitive breast tissue.
-Whatever style bra you go for just ensure you get the right size, it’s important to get measured by 15 weeks and again around 32-34 weeks.
-I think sports and adjustable bras are great.
+Whatever style bra you go for just ensure you get the right size.
+Lots of places offer free bra fittings - sports and adjustable bras are great.